swathinchakravarthy/Predicting-Bike-Sharing-Data/README.md

 # Additional Remarks

 The model predicts data quite accurately.
-The bias however stems from the insufficient availability of data collected during the holiday week of the month.
+The bias however stems from the insufficient availability of data during the holiday week of the month.